 FanDuel offers a substantial amount of markets for hockey.
 Some of the notable markets include game lines, live betting, futures markets, prop bets, live props, and period bets.

 FanDuel also offers great promotions for new customers.
-They have free bets and sign up bonuses that are amongst the best in the industry.
+They have no-sweat first bets and sign-up bonuses that are amongst the best in the industry.

 Flyers stats leaders